 The message India got is, be afraid be very afraid.
 If you say a word that is unpleasant to the powers that be they will be very angry and come after you.
 So stay quiet.
 And that’s how dissenting voices are silenced.

-The backlash.
-Feminists, activists and political leaders have faced this backlash for decades and continue to do so.
+Backlash is not new, it is something feminists, activists and political leaders have always faced.
 Back in the 70s there was this thing called Heckler’s Veto.
-A crowd of rowdy men would start shouting from the audience the moment a speaker will take to mic, they will shout so much that the speaker will get off the stage to maintain peace of the event.
+A crowd of rowdy men would start shouting from the audience the moment a speaker will take the stage, they will shout so much that the speaker will get off the stage to maintain peace of the event.
 Trolling is an online version of Heckler’s Veto.
 We fight this, we endure this and march on.

 But things get particularly terrorizing when it goes beyond yelling trolling and the State machinery starts attacking us.
 Last week we had two bizarre headlines: